LDSSA/ds-prep-course-2023/guides/Windows_Subsystem_for_Linux_Installation_Guide_for_Windows_10.md

 ## Make sure that Windows is up to date

-1. Type "update" in your Windows search bar
+1. Type `update` in your Windows search bar:

 ![start](assets/start.png)

-then click "Check for Updates"
+then click `Check for Updates`:

 ![start](assets/open_update.png)

-then download and install any updates that appear on the Windows Update menu (shown bellow)
+then download and install any updates that appear in the Windows Update menu (shown below):

 ![start](assets/windows_update.png)

-After you're done installing those updates, please [check which os build of Windows 10 you are running](https://support.microsoft.com/en-us/help/13443/windows-which-version-am-i-running), and if your os build number is smaller that `19041.XXX`, then please keep coming back to Windows Update and installing updates untill you have at least os build `19041.XXX`.
-Then you may proceed with the guide.
+After you're done installing those updates, please [check which OS build of Windows 10 you are running](https://support.microsoft.com/en-us/help/13443/windows-which-version-am-i-running), and if your OS build number is smaller that `19041.XXX`, then please keep coming back to Windows Update and installing updates until you have at least OS build `19041.XXX`.
+Then you may proceed with this guide.

 ![start](assets/os_build.png)

 ## Install the Windows Subsystem for Linux

-Before installing any Linux distros for WSL, you must ensure that the "Windows Subsystem for Linux" optional feature is enabled:
+Before installing any Linux distros for WSL, you must ensure that the `Windows Subsystem for Linux` optional feature is enabled:

-1. Open PowerShell as Administrator by typing "PowerShell" in your Windows search bar
+1. Open `PowerShell` as Administrator by typing `PowerShell` in your Windows search bar:

 ![start](assets/start.png)

-and then clicking "Run as Administrator"
+and then clicking `Run as Administrator`:

 ![start](assets/open_powershell.png)

-2. Then paste the following command on PowerShell
+2. Then paste the following command in `PowerShell`:

 ```powershell
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux